Blog

 Step 6: Build an emergency buffer

-Many people aim for an emergency fund that covers 3–6 months of essential expenses, but starting smaller (such as $500–$1,000) may still provide meaningful support.
+Many people aim to build an emergency fund that covers several months of essential expenses, although starting with smaller milestones such as $500–$1,000 may still provide support.

 https://www.credit24.com.au/blog/emergency-loans